CollinViz/angular6-corb/README.md

 # Angular6Corb

 This project is only to show the two issue with php-crud-api2
-1. if you post other data to the server API it brakes
+1. if you post other data to the server API it does not work
 2. If the server give a server error the CORB is not handled

 ## Development server